A picture of Rob

 As a data journalist my deepest expertise is data wrangling, and I have over two decades of experience in developing databases, writing code to transform data, and integrating data sources.
 I've also been a webmaster.

-Last summer I completed Columbia University's Lede Program for Data Journalism where I improved my Python and Pandas skills while developing new skills including map-based storytelling and GitHub workflows.
+In 2023 I completed Columbia University's Lede Program for Data Journalism where I improved my Python and Pandas skills while developing new skills including map-based storytelling and GitHub workflows.
 Since then I've been building map-based stories using QGIS, MapBox, and Javascript.
 For data visualization I primarily use Data Wrapper, Flourish, and Altair to create charts, graphs, and static maps.

 Here's my portfolio and my GitHub.